Our Vision and Ethos

 “Learning is a journey, not a race.”

-Our teaching team value the individual learning journey of all children, understanding that they all acquire skills and knowledge at different times and acknowledging that this is what makes them both unique and special.
+At Cliff Lane we value the individual learning journey of all children.
+We understand that they all acquire skills and knowledge at different times: every child is unique.

-We recognise and celebrate the journey and successes of all of our children, big or small.
-It is this acknowledgement that allows them to become confident, resilient and resourceful learners.
-The EYFS lays the foundation for all children’s future learning.
+Our teaching team recognise and celebrate the journey and successes of all our children, big or small, instilling in them the ability to become confident, resilient and resourceful learners.
+The EYFS lay the foundation for all children’s future learning.

-In the short-term, we recognise that many valuable skills can be learned through play but that some need to be taught directly.
-Therefore, the children will have short daily carpet sessions in phonics, maths and English.
-In addition to this, they will have time where they work in small groups with their teacher.
+In the short-term, we recognise that whilst many valuable skills can be learned through play, some need to be taught directly.
+Therefore, the children will have short daily carpet sessions in phonics, maths and English and regular times where they work in small groups with their class teacher.
+In addition to this, discreet activities based upon acquiring new skills may be led by adult facilitators in the classroom as and when they are required.

 An Enabling Environment

 We strive to produce a stimulating environment where children are inspired to use their imagination and natural inquisitiveness.
-Progress and development occur when children show high levels of involvement, therefore we ensure that group work and planned for resources are enticing, engaging and purposeful so that children are unable to resist them.
-We offer a balance of planned for and open-ended resources for children to access.
-Both reinforce the different elements within the ‘Characteristics of Effective Learning.’
+Progress and development occur when children show high levels of involvement.
+Therefore, we ensure that group work and planned for resources are enticing, engaging and purposeful so that children are unable to resist them.
+All are underpinned by the ‘Characteristics of Effective Learning.’
 The variety and balance of resources in fundamental in assisting the holistic development of the child.

 The Characteristics of Effective Learning